Corporate Policies - Continuous Disclosure

 Where monitoring has highlighted a possible leak, the matter must be escalated immediately to a member of the Continuous Disclosure Committee.

 If price sensitive information is released to an investor, the media or an external analyst without first being given to the ASX, Dexus will be in breach of the ASX Listing Rules.

 If there is a disclosure deficiency, swift rectification by way of an amending announcement to the ASX is required.

-If it is determined by the Continuous Disclosure Committee that the activity or issue must be disclosed, the EGM - Investor Relations, Communications & Research must prepare the necessary announcement ensuring it:
+If it is determined by the Continuous Disclosure Committee that the activity or issue must be disclosed, the EGM - Investor Relations, Communications & Sustainability must prepare the necessary announcement ensuring it: